The MTV Video Music Awards are Brooklyn bound.

 For the 30th anniversary of the cable network’s music awards show, the VMAs will be held at Barclays Center on Aug.
 25. It will be the first major awards show televised from Brooklyn.

 MTV used its social media accounts on Instagram and Twitter today (March 25) to provide hints that the awards were headed to the recently opened venue.
-Photographs of the VMA Moonman were posted throughout the day showing it making the journey from last year's venue, Staples Center in Los Angeles, to Brooklyn.
+Photographs of the VMA Moonman were posted throughout the day showing it making the journey from last year’s venue, the Staples Center in Los Angeles, to Brooklyn.
 Included were shots at LAX and JFK airports, Times Square, and the Brooklyn Bridge.

 In the last nine years, the VMAs have been held in seven different venues in five different cities.
-The last three years have been in L.A., last year at Staples and, for the two years before that, Nokia Theater.
-When broadcast from New York, the last time was 2009, it has been at Radio City Music Hall, which has hosted the awards show 11 times, and the Metropolitan Opera House, which was host twice.
+The last three years have been in L.A., last year at Staples and, for the two years before that, the Nokia Theater.
+When broadcast from New York — the last time being 2009 — it has been at Radio City Music Hall, which has hosted the awards show 11 times, and the Metropolitan Opera House, which was hosted twice.

 “From a vibrant musical scene for up and coming artists to epic concerts by today’s biggest stars and the triumphant return of pro sports to the borough after nearly 60 years, Brooklyn has re-emerged as a cultural capitol where music, sports and entertainment history is made every day,” said Stephen Friedman, President of MTV, in a statement.
 “We can’t wait to help write the next chapter on August 25th, when one of the biggest nights in music happens in Brooklyn.”